osgi/osgi.enroute.site/_tutorial_base/600-testing.md

 ![Test Project](/img/tutorial_base/test-test-0.png)

-A tad confusing is the fact that in an OSGi Test project you will work in the `src` directory and *not* the `test` directory because we create a test bundle; if we used the `test` source directory would never end up with any classes in the bundle.
+A tad confusing is the fact that in an OSGi Test project you will work in the `src` directory and *not* the `test` directory because we create a test bundle; if we used the `test` source directory we would never end up with any classes in the bundle.
 Classes in the `test` directory are never added to the JAR file.

 The OSGi enRoute template is already filled with a simple test case that gives us a Bundle Context but that test case does not use our service yet.